roubkar/aim-docs/docs/cli.md

 ## aim board
 Follow your training live with aim board.
-Aim Board is the stripped down version of the Hub that lets users to follow live training Run aim board in project folder
+Aim Board is the stripped down version of the Hub that lets users to follow live training.

+Run aim board in project folder
 ```shell
 aim board up